City Guides

 The Vibe

 The West Side Market is Cleveland’s oldest indoor/outdoor market.
 You can shop, eat and drink among more than 100 vendors while enjoying a bustling market atmosphere.
+At Frank’s Bratwurst, you'll be greeted by friendly staff and the smell of freshly cooked meat and toppings.

 Order it plain or with sauerkraut for an authentic German meal.
 Frank’s also features other European comfort food selections, including a schnitzel sandwich, German potato salad and Italian sausage.